eliezerjg/reactangular/readme.md

 # ReactAngular JS Mix
 <hr/>

-####  Angular JS - is a powerful legacy project created by Google in 2010
+####  Angular JS - is a powerful legacy Framework created by Google in 2010
 ####  React JS   - is a library to make Web Projects
 ####  WebPack    - is actual package module manager
 ####  Babel      - is a Javascript syntax converter